 Can you get cranberry naturally from foods?

 Cranberries are a common food.
 They're sold fresh, frozen, and dried.
-They're also in products like juice, jelly, sauce, and tea.
+They're also in products like juice, jelly, sauce, baked goods, and tea.

 What are the risks of taking cranberry?